IBM/ibm-satellite-storage/config-templates/netapp/netapp-trident/20.07/README.md

 N/A

-## Netapp Trident Driver parameters & how to retrieve them
+## NetApp Trident Driver parameters & how to retrieve them
 N/A

 ## Default storage classes
 N/A

-## Creating the Netapp Trident storage configuration
+## Creating the NetApp Trident storage configuration

 **Example `sat storage config create` command**